 The City of Redondo Beach receives its water service from the California Water Service Company (CWSC), an investor-owned public utility whose operations are regulated by the State of California Public Utilities Commission (PUC).
-The California Water Service Company has been providing water service to the City since 1927.
-For operational and maintenance purposes, the City of Redondo Beach is classified within the Hermosa-Redondo District, an area containing all of the City of Hermosa Beach, all of the City of Redondo Beach, and an 800-acre portion of the City of Torrance located directly south and southwest of the City of Redondo Beach.
-All water supplied to and used in the City of Redondo Beach comes from one of two sources:
+The California Water Service Company has

-- Water purchased by the California Water Service Company from the larger, regional Metropolitan Water District.
+- (1) Water purchased by the California Water Service Company from the larger, regional Metropolitan Water District.
 This water is pumped into the city through four Metropolitan Water District connector lines. - (2) Water pumped up from local groundwater sources by the California Water Service Company through a series of three wells located in the far north end of North Redondo Beach.